COURSE SYLLABUS

 If you are unable to take the final exam on the scheduled date due

-to circumstances beyond your control, the exam will be given only in a
+to circumstances beyond your control, the exam will be given only

-similar test-taking situation (under supervision of an instructor at
+similar test-taking situation (under supervision of an instructor

 Soko